 Indicator a).
-The Auditor was provided information from the DOC PREA Coordinator supporting that there is no collective bargaining.
+The Auditor was provided information from the DOC PREA Coordinator, which supported the claim that there is no collective bargaining.
 The documentation quotes state law Virginia Code §40.1 - 57.2: "No state, county, city, town, or like governmental officer, agent, or governing body is vested with or possesses any authority to recognize any labor union or other employee association as a bargaining agent of any public officers or employees, or to collectively bargain or enter into any collective bargaining contract with any such union or association or its agents with respect to any matter relating to them or their employment or service."
-To further support the Department of Correction's ability to protect the inmate victim from an alleged staff abuser, the Auditor reviewed OP 135.1 Standards of Conduct.
-In this policy (page 11), the DOC sets forth the ability to place an employee on administrative leave during an investigation.
+To further support the Department of Corrections' ability to protect the inmate victim from an alleged staff abuser, the Auditor reviewed OP 135.1 Standards of Conduct.
+According to this policy, the DOC outlines the authority to place an employee on administrative leave during an investigation.